-The population of Balnarring area in 2016 is 4789 (including Balnarring, Merricks, and Somers).
+The population of Balnarring area in 2021 was 5149 (including Balnarring, Merricks, and Somers).

 The Balbirooroo Community Wetlands border the commercial centre, and include a lagoon and walking trails.

 Balnarring Beach holds the award for the “Cleanest Beach in Victoria” from the Keep Australia Beautiful committee.

 In 1924, the Harley Davidson Motor Cycle Club built a clubhouse at the beach and it is still there today.
 The club members met at the Cheero Tearooms at Balnarring presumably after they had been beach racing at Balnarring Beach.
 The local council prohibited beach racing around 1930, so the club members then used Bob and Frank Myers property (who were local members) for racing.
 In 1926 Milledge Bros.
 Pty Ltd of Elizabeth St Melbourne purchased 2 lots of land from the Balnarring Beach Estate for the use of the Harley Club.
 Milledge Bros. were the importers of Harley Davidsons at the time.
 Club rooms were built on this land and were opened in December 1928.
 From 1930 until the mid-1950s Mr. K.J.
 Rattray Wood of East Brunswick was listed as the owner of the land and he rented it to the Harley Club.
 Today, although the board over the gate still says ‘The Harley Club’ the house is privately owned.
 This is certainly an unusual piece of Mornington Peninsula’s history.

 Freshly brewed coffee is a must-have for weekends.
 Here are just a few places to check out when you are this beautiful part of the world.

 Shop 11, Balnarring Village 3050 Frankston – Flinders Road